-In connection with this Annual Report on Form 10-K of Agios Pharmaceuticals, Inc. (the "Company") for the year ended December 31, 2017, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David P. Schenkein, President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
-Section 1350, that, to his knowledge on the date hereof:
+In connection with this Annual Report on Form 10-K of Agios Pharmaceuticals, Inc. (the "Company") for the year ended December 31, 2018, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Jacqualyn Fouse, Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+Section 1350, that, to her knowledge on the date hereof:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.